andrewchambers/orderly/example/README.md

   - Collect and rotate logs.
   - Run redis.
-  - Running a simple web server.
+  - Run a simple web server.

 The example depends on svlogd from runit, cargo and redis.